Updated Aug 2021.

 When using WiFi, Internet access does not use the Data Allowance of your mobile phone.

-In some cases voice calls can be routed through the WiFi but this does still use the allocated voice “minutes” unless you use something like Facebook Messenger or Skype.
+In some cases voice calls can be routed through the WiFi but this does still use the allocated voice “minutes” (but that may change) unless you use something like Facebook Messenger or Skype.

 © Jeff DVOIT